RedisLabsModules/RLTest/README.md

 Path to the oss redis binary (default - redis-server)

 ### enterprise-redis-path
-Path to the enterprise redis binarty (default - ~/.RLTest/opt/redislabs/bin/redis-server).
+Path to the enterprise redis binary (default - ~/.RLTest/opt/redislabs/bin/redis-server).

 ### stop-on-failure
 Stop the tests run on failure, allows you to check what went wrong.